-In the past we found vinegar to be a safe and effective cleaner, however we currently use Lysol, bleach, hydrogen peroxide and other cleaning products to sanitize bathrooms, kitchens, tables, door handles, all eating areas, nap mats, shelves, and class manipulatives.
+In the past we found vinegar to be a safe and effective cleaner, however we currently use Lysol, bleach, hydrogen peroxide, alcohol and other cleaning products to sanitize bathrooms, kitchens, tables, door handles, all eating areas, nap mats, shelves, and class manipulatives.
 All towels are laundered three times a week, mats and carpets laundered biweekly and sheets laundered

-When students arrive they wash their hands for 20 seconds, We check temperature and look for signs of good health.
+When students arrive they wash their hands for 20 seconds, We check temperatures and look for signs of good health.
 We are teaching the importance of social distancing and students practice this during work time, line up and when using the bathrooms.

 Parents and the school provide unopened snacks, fruits and vegetables to the hallway.
 We wash foods and prepare for classes.
 Unlike the past students use a non reusable paper product for eating their snack.
 We no longer use sponges during eating times and for class clean-up.
 Student's sit distanced from others unless they are siblings during all snack times.